didomi/samples/GTMxSPA/readme.md

 ## What we do

+We have to write some JavaScript on the front-end side to send a custom event to the dataLayer.
+We also have to create a variable and a custom trigger in GTM.

+### Front-End: JavaScript

-1- We create a custom event for the dataLayer
+1- We create the custom event for the dataLayer

 #### **`index.html`**
 ```JavaScript